The Bloc

 The Bloc (stylized as THE BLOC), formerly Macy's Plaza and Broadway Plaza, is an open-air shopping center in downtown Los Angeles at 700 South Flower Street, in the Financial District.
-Its tenants include the downtown Los Angeles Macy's store, LA Fitness, Nordstrom Local, UNIQLO, and the Sheraton Grand Los Angeles hotel.
+It opened in 1973, built around the flagship store of The Broadway department store chain, later Macy's, until its 2025 closure.
+Other tenants include LA Fitness, Nordstrom Local, UNIQLO, and the Sheraton Grand Los Angeles hotel.
 The shopping center has its own entrance to the 7th Street/Metro Center station of the Los Angeles Metro Rail system.
-This shopping square is a vibrant, open-air urban center, a growing, inclusive community in the heart of downtown Los Angeles, which Encompassing a full city block along LA’s iconic 7th Street corridor, The Bloc tends to connect the financial, fashion, jewelry, and theater districts and the 7th Street Metro Center Station, meaning where four Downtown Los Angeles lines converge more.
+The Bloc tends to connect the financial, fashion, jewelry, and theater districts and the 7th Street Metro Center Station, meaning where four Downtown Los Angeles lines converge more.

 History

-The Original Broadway Plaza (1973–2013)
+Broadway Plaza (1973–1996)

+The Broadway Plaza complex opened on November 18, 1973.
+It was designed by noted architect Charles Luckman and was constructed by Ogden Development, of which Luckman was the head.
+The $65 million to finance the complex came from the Prudential Insurance Company of America.

-The original Broadway Plaza opened as an enclosed shopping mall in 1973.
-The structure claimed to be the first enclosed "suburban" type shopping center in a downtown area in the United States.
-The original enclosed mall included the downtown The Broadway store, the Hyatt Regency Los Angeles, and an Oshman's Sporting Goods, along with an underground food court and several smaller non-chain shops.
+The complex consisted of two towers on either side (a 32-story office building and the 24-story Hyatt Regency Los Angeles hotel) and an enclosed shopping mall between them, anchored by the new 3-story flagship store of The Broadway department store chain, with a six-level, 1550-space parking garage atop it.
+The shopping center also included an Oshman's Sporting Goods, an underground food court and several smaller non-chain shops.
+The complex was described by its builders as a "megastructure" and claimed to be the first enclosed "suburban" type shopping center in a downtown area in the United States.

+Macy's Plaza (1996-2015)

-The mall was renamed Macy's Plaza in 1996 due to the bankruptcy of The Broadway chain being bought out by Macy's.
+The mall was renamed Macy's Plaza in 1996, after Federated Department Stores bought The Broadway and rebranded their stores as Macy's.
 In 2005, the Hyatt Regency was renamed the Sheraton Los Angeles Downtown.
 Bally Total Fitness (which occupied the Oshman's space) closed and re-opened as LA Fitness in 2012.
-In 2013, Macy's Plaza was acquired by Ratkovich, who developed plans to replace the imposing 1973-vintage "monolithic" red brick fortress-like architectural style, with a more open plan.
+In 2013, Macy's Plaza was acquired by Ratkovich, who announced plans to remodel the imposing and aging "monolithic" red brick fortress-like building, with a more open plan.